rorinr/lyrics_visualization/README.md

 # lyrics_visualization
-Choose a song from genius.com and create your individual visualization of the lyric.
+Choose a song from genius.com and create your individual visualization of the song-text.
 The result is an image where each pixel represents one word:

 <td><img width="500px" src="https://github.com/rorinr/lyrics_visualization/blob/main/Already%20Dead.png"></td>